-All undergraduate students are required to present themselves to the medical advisers and receive a thorough physical examination once a year.
+All undergraduates must submit to a physical examination each year in the University Medical Adviser's office.
 Appointment for this examination must be made during the regular registration days by all new students and sophomores in the first term and by all juniors and seniors in the second term.

 Hygiene (Hygiene 1).
 First term.
 Credit one hour.
 Required.
 One lecture recitation each week with preliminary examination and final.
+The use of a textbook is required.

-Sections for men: Professor Smiley.
+Sections for men: Various times.
+Professor Smiley.

-Sections for women: Assistant Professor Evans.
+Sections for women: Various times.
+Assistant Professor Evans.